finaldie/ftracer/README.md

 ftracer
 ======

-A toolkit for tracing C/C++ program, it can generate a call graph for you<br>
+A toolkit for tracing C/C++ program(including multi-thread program), it can generate a call graph for you<br>
 Sometimes you may hard to understand a complex program, especially a very big application.
 So you need a powerful tool to help you to dump the call graph.

 # Before you start